imShubh03/Cuberto.com-Homepage-Animation-Clone/README.md

 ## 📄 License

-This project is created for educational purposes as part of a frontend developer assignment.
+This project is created for practice purposes.